openstack/openstack-manuals/doc/networking-guide/source/scenario-l3ha-ovs.rst

 constraints and to improve scaling.
 Also, this implementation does not address situations where one or more layer-3 agents fail and the underlying virtual networks continue to operate normally.
-Consider deploying ref:`scenario-dvr-ovs` to increase performance in addition to redundancy.
+Consider deploying :ref:`scenario-dvr-ovs` to increase performance in addition to redundancy.
 As of the Liberty release, you cannot combine the DVR and L3HA mechanisms.

 .. note::